aleem227/Deep-Acoustic-Modelling-for-Quranic-Recitation-Source-Code-Only-/README.md

 # Deep-Acoustic-Modelling-for-Quranic-Recitation (Source-Code-Only)
 Master Thesis on topic " Deep Acoustic Modelling for Quranic Recitation - Indexing and Retrivial of Verses" - Only source code.
-No dataset no pipelines